 To grow your business through an online presence, you need a systematic approach that’s more than just a gut feeling.
 You need data that’s more than a whiteboard full of brainstorming.

 Don’t get me wrong, I’m all about trusting your gut, and you know I love a good whiteboard session.
 Those are great places to start, but grading your organization backs them up with concrete data so you can feel more confident about your next steps.
 And when you have done this type of work up front, you save time and money later.
-It helps you get it right the first time.
+It helps you get impact the first time.

 At Fervor, when we grade an organization’s social media (including our own), we take a fine tooth comb through every platform — websites, Facebook, Instagram, LinkedIn, leadership profiles, blogs, etc. We use the eight categories on our Social Media Scorecard to give those channels a numerical grade.
 We ask questions like “Who’s it for?” and “Is the message consistent across platforms?”
 We assess every channel and consider if it’s worth the investment, or if it needs more attention.
 Then, we use that data to outline next steps to help an organization reach its goals.